 Even more exciting?
-I did it by combining my apparel design skills from a previous career and my user experience design skills from my current career as a Product Designer!
+I did it by combining my apparel design skills from a previous career and my user experience design as a Product Designer now!

 When the CDC recommended that we wear face masks out in public, I started wearing a scarf or handkerchief tied over my face.
 At first, it seemed to work alright, but after about twenty steps, it would begin to fall down, and I’d be fidgeting and adjusting it while out and about.

 With the time at home and lots of materials left over from my fashion design days, I decided to sew masks for my BF and myself.
 I found a few patterns online, but before I could decide which one to try, I ran into a problem.
 My printer and Macbook Pro had decided they were no longer talking, and I couldn’t print the patterns I found online.

 I had no choice but to create a pattern myself.
 And this is where my UX design process intuitively kicked in!

 I wondered: HMW* design and develop an effective face mask that can be made at home? (*By ‘We’ I mean ‘I’)

 The following outlines my process through a UX Design lens:

 - Conducted user research: noted user goals, issues, needs